 Another common motivation for aggression, but one that is often mistaken or forgotten, is frustration.
-A frustrated dog is likely to show fewer of the lower level signals of discomfort, although lip or nose licks are common in times of conflicted emotions such as wanting to greet but not being able do because of the lead, or a fence.
+A frustrated dog is likely to show fewer of the lower level signals of discomfort.
+Although lip or nose licks are common in times of conflicted emotions such as wanting to greet but not being able do because of the lead, or a fence.

-If your Labrador is bouncing on the end of the lead, weight forward, ears pricked, tail up, and barking with a high pitch then they are likely to be a frustrated greeter, who may behave more appropriately off lead when they can greet as they like.
+If your Labrador is bouncing on the end of the lead, weight forward, ears pricked, tail up, and barking with a high pitch then they are likely to be a frustrated greeter.
+One who may behave more appropriately off lead when they can greet as they like.
 Many frustrated greeters, however, are socially inappropriate.
 Rushing at other dogs and ignoring any signs from them that they are less than enthusiastic about the approach of 30kg of happy Labrador.
 They may well end up being snapped at, or worse, by the dogs they bounce on.

 It is not uncommon for dogs whose reactivity manifests first as frustration to develop elements of fear-based aggression after being told off by other dogs for their social ineptitude, leading to considerable conflict of emotions around other dogs.

-Dogs who become extremely frustrated around other dogs, or when denied things that they want, may well redirect their frustration on to the nearest object they can find: the lead, the person or dog standing next to them, or a toy if one is available.
+Dogs who become extremely frustrated around other dogs, or when denied things that they want, may well redirect their frustration on to the nearest object they can find.
+The lead, the person or dog standing next to them, or a toy if one is available.
 Providing a suitable outlet such as a tug toy is one way to manage the situation in an emergency.

-Is It Reactivity in Dogs Medical?
+Is Reactivity in Dogs Medical?

 Pain which occurs when playing with other dogs can often be at the root of the onset of dog:dog aggression; equally aggression towards people can be triggered by pain (or the fear of pain) on being stroked, or moved from a resting spot.

 In the short term, and to ensure everyone’s safety, the most important thing for a reactive dog is to avoid or change the situations where the dog feels the need to use aggression.
 This helps them relax and improves their general welfare.
 They are no longer on edge anticipating something which scares or arouses them.
 And also stops them practising the behavior that we want to change.

-Every time your Labrador reacts aggressively they are strengthening the neural pathway that makes that behaviour more likely and harder to change; it becomes their default and may well be used in situations away from the initial trigger in the future.
+Every time your Labrador reacts aggressively they are strengthening the neural pathway.
+This makes that behavior more likely and harder to change; it becomes their default and may well be used in situations away from the initial trigger in the future.
 Aggressive behavior which has generalised in this way is much harder to change.

-If your Labrador is reactive towards other dogs on walks, whatever the underlying emotion behind the reaction, then try to find alternative places with fewer dogs and keep your distance by turning around calmly before your dog can react, or look for a local space such as a riding school or dog training centre you may be able to hire for safe and secure walks.
+If your Labrador is reactive towards other dogs on walks, whatever the underlying emotion behind the reaction, then try to find alternative places with fewer dogs and keep your distance by turning around calmly before your dog can react.
+Or look for a local space such as a riding school or dog training centre you may be able to hire for safe and secure walks.

 Reacting To Reactivity

-It is important to note that if your dog does react aggressively, whatever the situation, scolding them or correcting them will not help them learn what you do want them to do instead, and may well make things worse as they then become concerned about your reaction as well as the thing that triggered their behaviour in the first place.
+It is important to note that if your dog does react aggressively, whatever the situation, scolding them or correcting them will not help them learn what you do want them to do instead.
+In fact it may well make things worse, as they then become concerned about your reaction as well as the thing that triggered their behavior in the first place.

 Instead, calmly move them further away from the situation until they are at a distance where they can be calm themselves.
 If possible let the dog look at the scary, or frustrating, thing and reward them with tasty treats for being calm.
 This also helps them start to change their emotional response; so that the dog that scared them is now associated with tasty treats instead.

-Changing your Labrador’s behaviour to reduce their reactivity requires time and patience; the longer the behaviour has been going on the harder it will be to introduce new, more acceptable, behaviors.
+Changing your Labrador’s behavior to reduce their reactivity requires time and patience; the longer the behavior has been going on the harder it will be to introduce new, more acceptable, behaviors.
 We will next take a look at ways of changing emotions and behavior in the medium to longer term.

 Aggressive behavior is a normal part of social interaction.
-However, when considering your dog’s responses and looking for ways to reduce their likelihood of using aggression, it is also important to understand the potential your dog has to change their behaviour.
+However, when considering your dog’s responses and looking for ways to reduce their likelihood of using aggression, it is also important to understand the potential your dog has to change their behavior.

-In some cases the genetic tendency of a dog to be fearful, anxious or easily frustrated, or the length of time they have been practising their aggressive behaviour, will limit the progress you can make with them.
+In some cases the genetic tendency of a dog to be fearful, anxious or easily frustrated, or the length of time they have been practising their aggressive behavior, will limit the progress you can make with them.

 You will need patience, and a willingness to accept that their needs are different from those you might have expected when you brought them home.
 This does not mean that you can’t have fun together; just that your life may be structured differently.

 There is an increasing understanding of the needs of sensitive dogs, and many more trainers and dog places offer activities that are perfectly suited to dogs who do not wish to run and play with other dogs, or who would rather have a bit more space around people.